ivf-in-islam

 Islamic teachings provide space for medical advancements, including IVF, as long as they align with ethical and religious principles.
 Over the years, Islamic scholars and medical experts have worked together to define the boundaries and possibilities of IVF within Islamic law.
 This collaboration has made it possible for Muslim couples to benefit from a wide range of fertility treatments while ensuring compliance with their faith.

 TebMedTourism, a leading medical tourism company, plays a significant role in facilitating access to these services for international patients.
 With its team of experts and partnerships with top fertility clinics in Iran, TebMedTourism ensures that patients receive world-class care while navigating the complexities of treatment abroad.
-From consultation to treatment, the company supports couples through every step of their journey, offering a comprehensive range of IVF options that are both medically advanced and religiously compliant.
+From their IVF consultation to treatment, the company supports couples through every step of their journey, offering a comprehensive range of IVF options that are both medically advanced and religiously compliant.

 By embracing all permissible possibilities under Islamic law, IVF in Iran serves as a beacon of hope for Muslim couples worldwide, providing tailored solutions that respect both their personal needs and religious beliefs.

-A child born through any of the prohibited procedures is considered foundling due to the intended couple’s religious branch and scholar’s opinion.
+A child born through any of the prohibited procedures is considered a foundling due to the intended couple’s religious branch and the scholar’s opinion.
 It's not attributed to a father but remains attached to his mother, as is the case with the child born outside marriage due to an adulterous relationship.

 In the context of IVF in Islam, the role of the physician extends beyond medical expertise.
 The religious and moral standing of fertility specialists is a crucial element in ensuring the treatment aligns with Islamic principles.
 Islamic teachings emphasize that medical interventions, particularly in matters of reproduction, must respect the sanctity of life, the family structure, and the ethical guidelines prescribed in the Quran and Hadith.